 - some images may contain text

-If you would like information on this website provided in a different way or you have found inaccessible content not on this list please email email@example.com and we'll consider your request and get back to you in 5 working days.
+If you need information on this website provided in a different format or you have found inaccessible content not on this list please email email@example.com.
+We'll consider your request and get back to you in 5 working days.

 Residents can also visit our local libraries to access services face-to-face.
 More information is contained on our libraries pages.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS)

 LBBD is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.